Mad Men season 5: Crew

 Series creator Matthew Weiner also served as showrunner and executive producer, and is credited as a writer on 10 of the 13 episodes of the season, often co-writing the episodes with another writer.
 Erin Levy was promoted to co-producer and wrote two episodes.
 Victor Levin joined as co-executive producer and wrote two episodes.
 Frank Pierson joined as consulting producer and wrote one episode.
 Semi Chellas was promoted to co-producer and wrote two episodes.
 Jonathan Igla wrote two episodes.
 Writing team Andre Jacquemetton and Maria Jacquemetton were promoted to executive producers and co-wrote one episode together.
 Other producers included Blake McCormick and executive producer Scott Hornbacher.

 Jennifer Getzinger, Scott Hornbacher, Michael Uppendahl, and Phil Abraham each directed two episodes for the season.
 The remaining episodes were directed by Matt Shakman, cast member John Slattery, Matthew Weiner, who directs each season finale; with cast member Jon Hamm and cinematographer Christopher Manley each making their directorial debuts.

 Reception

 The fifth season of Mad Men has received critical acclaim.
-Review aggregator Rotten Tomatoes reports that 97% of 34 critics have given the season a positive review.
+Review aggregator Rotten Tomatoes reports that 97% of 38 critics have given the season a positive review with an average score of 9.3/10.
 The site's consensus is: "With its brilliantly crafted characters, razor-sharp writing, and ambitious sweep, Mad Men continues to surprise and unsettle."
 On Metacritic, the fifth season has scored an 89 out of 100 based on 24 reviews, indicating universal acclaim.